mikeferguson/smaldog/doc/wire_protocol.md

 The IMU data includes the current accelerometer and gyro data.
 Format: TBD.

 ####Current Measurements (12 Bytes)
-For each current sensor, a 16-bit floating point number representing current in Amperes is returned.
+For each current sensor, a 16-bit signed integer representing current in 100mA steps is returned.
 The order is:
  * Power inlet current sense
  * Computer power current sense
  * Left front leg